 How to apply

-The deadlines for submitting proposals for funding via the DiPS fund are June 1 and December 1 (pending availabilty of funds).
+The deadlines for submitting proposals for funding via the DiPS fund are June 1 and December 1 (pending availability of funds).
 The fund is currently open to Afghan and Somali diaspora organisations in Denmark.

 A project proposal must consist of the following documents: